The Workers Compensation Board of Manitoba has published a guide for back injury prevention and recovery: Back to Basics

 We have all been told to lift with our legs and not with our back but, in fact, there are a number of steps to ensure proper lifting technique.
 First, engage your core, bend at the knees and remain balanced.
 Lift with your body as one unit focusing on legs, core and arms and remember to keep the item close to your body as you move it.
 Heavy items should be carried between knee height and shoulder height.
 You should also avoid twisting when carrying additional weight as it produces a greater force on your spine, including your discs, and places you at greater risk of injury.
 Check out our post on Why Disc Herniations Occur.

 Our feet are the base of our posture and used in almost every activity we do while standing.
 Our feet transfer weight into the floor all day long.
 Our arches act as bridges and shock absorbers to transfer weight and energy efficiently.
 Because we live in a concrete world, our arches often flatten over time.
 This is why it is especially important to wear appropriate foot wear for work and sport.
 Stretching and strengthening programs can be very beneficial in preventing a number of the most common foot and ankle conditions.
 Custom orthotics can sometimes be used to preserve the structural integrity of the arches.
-Watch this video to find out how custom orthotics may help you.

 Contact our office for more information or to schedule a postural assessment.
 Posture is very important for injury prevention.
 But, it is also equally important to improve balance, core strength and joint function, stability, support, mobility and coordination.
 We can help you set up a custom program that may help you improve in these areas.